hyperledger/bevel/docs/source/developer/bevel_fabric_minikube_setup.md

    ```bash
    server: https://<specify public ip of VM>:18443
    ```
+If a VM is created on any cloud provider please ensure that required ports are open for traffic.
    ***
    **NOTE**: If you ever delete and recreate minikube, the above steps have to be repeated.
    ***